HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/scripts/index.rst

    2,4.86740e+00,7.44600e+00
    ...

-would represent the losses for the first 150 epochs (i.e. 0, 1, 2 are just labels).
+which would represent the losses for the first 150 epochs (i.e. 0, 1, 2 are just labels).

 Postfit selection
 """""""""""""""""